 I Give Up.
 Can Somebody Explain the Saucy Boy / Egg Fascination?

 I have several different filters that collect Shakespeare references across various sites – Google, Reddit, etc… The signal/noise ratio is about what you’d expect, but I do find some good stuff often enough to keep doing it.
 Most of it lately is memes.
-Typically bad ones (hint – if you think your meme is funny, take two seconds to check your spelling rather than rushing to post it for karma? it’ll be that much funnier when you can include in your audience all the people that don’t think you’re an idiot.)
+Typically bad ones (hint – if you think your meme is funny, take two seconds to check your spelling rather than rushing to post it for karma?
+It’ll be that much funnier when you can include in your audience all the people who don’t think you’re an idiot.)

 “You are a saucy boy” – Lord Capulet in Romeo and Juliet